Vernon Louis Parrington: Founder of American Studies

-Parrington founded the interdisciplinary American Studies movement with his 1927 work Main Currents in American Thought.
+Parrington founded the interdisciplinary American studies movement with his 1927 work Main Currents in American Thought, a three-volume history of American letters from colonial times.
 The movement was expanded in the 1920s and 1930s by Perry Miller, F. O. Matthiessen, and Robert Spiller.
-The elements that these pioneers considered revolutionary were interdisciplinarity, a holistic culture concept, and a focus on the uniqueness of American culture.
+The elements that these pioneers considered revolutionary were Parrington's interdisciplinarity, consideration of cultural analysis, and a focus on the uniqueness of North America.

 From the introduction to Main Currents of American Thought:

 "I have undertaken to give some account of the genesis and development in American letters of certain germinal ideas that have come to be reckoned traditionally American—how they came into being here, how they were opposed, and what influence they have exerted in determining the form and scope of our characteristic ideals and institutions.
 In pursuing such a task, I have chosen to follow the broad path of our political, economic, and social development, rather than the narrower belletristic."

 Main Currents in American Thought

-Parrington is best remembered as the author of Main Currents in American Thought (1927), a politics-centered 3-volume history of American letters from colonial times that won the 1928 Pulitzer Prize for History, which postulates a sharp divide between the elitist Hamiltonian current and its populist Jeffersonian opponents, making clear his identification with the latter.
+The book won the 1928 Pulitzer Prize for History.
 Parrington defined the three phases of U.S. history as Calvinistic pessimism, romantic optimism, and mechanistic pessimism, with democratic idealism as the main driving force.

 Parrington defended the doctrine of state sovereignty, and sought to disassociate it from the cause of slavery, claiming that the association of those two causes had proven "disastrous to American democracy," removing the last brake on the growth of corporate power in the Gilded Age as the federal government began shielding capitalists from local and state regulation.

 For two decades Main Currents in American Thought was one of the most influential books for American historians.
 Reising (1989) shows the book dominated literary and cultural criticism from 1927 through the early 1950s.
 Crowe (1977) calls it "the "Summa Theologica of Progressive history."
 Progressive history was a set of related assumptions and attitudes, which inspired the first great flowering of professional American scholarship in history.
 These historians saw economic and geographical forces as primary, and saw ideas as merely instruments.
 They regarded many dominant concepts and interpretations as masks for deeper realities.